From a Developer to an Architect: Sabine talks about her daily work in IT at ALDI SOUTH

 What do you associate with “Reprogram retail”?

-Sabine: For me, “Reprogram retail” means that we at ALDI SOUTH never stop growing and developing.
+Sabine: For me, “Reprogram retail” means that we at ALDI DX never stop growing and developing.
 Both in terms of the system infrastructure but, of course, also in the stores.
 It makes me feel proud to know that my work contributes to this, as by implementing new solutions I help to create new things.

 Thanks for talking to us, Sabine!